earthly/website/blog/_posts/2023-04-21-more-on-python-data-classes.md

 This can be attributed to how `sys.getsizeof()` calculates object sizes — without taking into account the referenced objects.
 </div>

 [Pympler](https://pympler.readthedocs.io/en/latest/), another Python package, provides functionality to compute the approximate sizes of the object in memory.
-The `asizeof()` function in Pympler’s `asizeof` module tries to recursively add up the sizes of the objects referenced within an object, and returns the approximate size of the object in bytes.
+The `asizeof()` function in Pympler's `asizeof` module tries to recursively add up the sizes of the objects referenced within an object, and returns the approximate size of the object in bytes.

 <div class="wide">
 ![size-of-objects]({{site.images}}{{page.slug}}/5.png)\